Harvtronix/react-substate/packages/react-substate/README.md

 ## Migrating from 3.x to 4.x
 The 4.0 release includes breaking changes, but improves the user experience when using the module.
 It should also be a tiny bit faster because of some clever memoization.
 Here are the details of the change so you can migrate from v3 to v4.

+## Migrating from 4.x to 5.x
+The 4.0 release changes two things.
+The first affects both JS and TS users.
+The second only affects TS users:
+1. Package exports are now defined via the `exports` key in the `package.json` file.
+In most cases, this will not require any changes to your code.
+If you do encounter issues, ensure you're not accessing any of the `react-substate` package code via sub-paths.
+Stick to the named or default exports.
+2. TypeScript types are now stricter for the `createAction` function and payloads being provided to `dispatch`ed actions.
+Two potential typing errors you will encounter when moving to v5 are:
+    - `'draft' is of type 'unknown'`
+        - To address this issue, provide a type for the first parameter (`draft`) of `createAction`.
+    - `'payload' is of type 'unknown'`
+        - To address this issue, provide a type for the second parameter (`payload`) of `createAction`.
+        - Note that adding a type to the `payload` parameter will require dispatches of the action to adhere to this type.

 ### Changes
 - Reworked `createAction` to not take a substate key as input.
 The mapping between a substate and a `dispatch` function is now handled when invoking the `useSubstate` or `useDispatch` hooks.
 - `Substate.create` is now either `createSubstate` or `Substate.createSubstate`.